These easy sourdough english muffins cook up light and fluffy, with a delicious sourdough flavor!

 - Non-stick skillet with cover

-- Add all of the ingredients (except corn meal) to a large bowl and use your hands to mix until well combined.
-Turn the dough out onto a floured surface and knead the dough for 5 minutes.
+- Add 100g of the active starter and the rest of the ingredients (except corn meal) to a large bowl and use your hands to mix until well combined.
+Cover and let rest 30-60 minutes.
+Turn the dough out onto a floured surface and knead the dough by hand for 5 minutes.
+(A stand mixer with a dough hook attachment can be used on the lowest speed.)

-- Place the dough back into the bowl, cover and let ferment on the counter at room temperature 10-14 hours.
-(Room temperature is 65-70°)
+- Place the dough back into the bowl, cover and let ferment on the counter at room temperature 8-12 hours.
+(Room temperature is 65-70°F)

 - Turn the dough out onto a floured surface, flour the top of the dough and press it out using your fingertips until it is 1" in thickness.

-- Use a 3" biscuit cutter to cut rounds and place them on a baking sheet sprinkled with cornmeal.
+- Use a 3" biscuit cutter to cut rounds and place them on a parchment lined baking sheet that's been sprinkled with cornmeal.
 Sprinkle the tops with cornmeal, cover with a tea towel and allow to rise for 1 hour at room temperature.